bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 you can begin to learn after you have let go of your some of your past (hopefully, incorrect) beliefs.
 I mean that's what science is all about right?

-Before we conclude this interlude, I want to mention two important points that stood out when practicing hypothesis testing.
-The first idea is that of testability or falsifiability.
-This is rather important because if you have a hypothesis that cannot be falsified or not have a reasonable expectation of observing a counter-example then it's not a very useful hypothesis.
-That is, you won't really be able to learn much from it because you can never know if it's false [8]_.

-The second idea is that of parsimony, or `Occam's Razor <https://en.wikipedia.org/wiki/Occam%27s_razor>`_.
-In short, we should prefer the simplest explanation or model, which translates to hypotheses that have the fewest assumptions.
-It makes sense not only from a machine learning point of view (over-fitting) but also from an intuitive point of view (more assumptions results in a weaker explanation).
-A related idea that Charlie Munger espouses is that when explaining things, we should favour the explanation from the most fundamental discipline.
-For example, I'm sure many economists have some fancy names for the reasons behind the financial crisis but we can probably use simpler terminology and concepts related to breaking points and critical mass from engineering and physics.
-On an individual level, it makes more sense to pull ideas and concepts from the most fundamental of disciplines (math, physics, engineering) because they are the most reliable.
-Anyways, that's enough of a digression, back to statistics!

 |h3| Statistical Hypothesis Testing |h3e|

 Statistical hypothesis testing is probably one of the earliest concepts